-Amazon Seller Hacked Accounts & How To Deal With It
+Amazon Seller Hacked Accounts & What To Do

 According to Rosenbaum, hacked Amazon accounts are mostly falling into three categories:

 - Amazon seller is suspended and money is missing;

 - Amazon seller is not suspended but money is missing;

 - Amazon seller is locked out of their account and money is missing.

 Lost Money When Amazon Sellers Accounts Are Hacked

 An account hacking can result in financial endangerment for sellers.
 In an interview with Bloomberg Technology, CJ Rosenbaum spoke about the dire straits sellers experience when finances are affected by external factors.
 He said, “Mom-and-pop businesses can’t make the mortgage payments and big businesses can’t make payroll.”

 Rosenbaum’s clients have called this law firm for help.
 Some Amazon sellers are unaware of what they’ve lost and others are just too afraid to mention how much money has been stolen.

 In terms of monetary losses, heists from Amazon account hackings have ranged anywhere between $5,000.00 to well into the high six figures.